 - The habit of obedience is viewed as a child’s duty, rather than something that is optional.

-- You won’t have to get in battles of explaining the reasons behind your directions, because this is viewed as futile.
+- You won’t have to get into battles of explaining the reasons behind your directions, because this is viewed as futile.

-- Children love reading living texts that encourage them to use their imaginations.
+- Children love reading living books that encourage them to use their imaginations.

 - You can read books that don’t drive you crazy (find them through the Charlotte Mason Bookfinder)